Duncan Dormor

 Duncan James Dormor (born 27 February 1967) is a priest in the Church of England.
 Since January 2018, he has been the General Secretary of the United Society Partners in the Gospel, the Anglican mission agency founded in 1701.
 He was Dean of St John's College, Cambridge, from 2002 to 2017.

 Early life and career

 Dormor studied Human Sciences (BA) at Magdalen College, Oxford, graduating in 1988, before studying for a Master of Science in Medical Demography at the London School of Hygiene and Tropical Medicine.
 Following this, he worked as an Information and Press Officer for the charity One Plus One Marriage and Partnership Research.
+He is married to Professor Catherine Dormor, Head of the School of Art, University of Westminster.
+They have two daughters.

 Ordained ministry

 Dormor trained for ordination at Ripon College Cuddesdon studying for Theology (BA) at Magdalen College, Oxford, and was ordained a deacon in the Church of England in 1995 and as a priest in 1996.
 He served as a curate at St Peter’s Collegiate Church in the Parish of Central Wolverhampton within the Diocese of Lichfield from 1995 to 1998.